Creating safer, more inclusive spaces for everyone in our community

 • communicate about consent with partners

-• know what to do if you or a friend experiences harassment or violence.
+• know what to do if you witness or experience sexual harassment or violence.

 To access the course:

-• Click 'Start the sexual consent course' below.
+• Click 'Start the sexual consent course' button.

-• Log in to Moodle with your Brookes ID and password.
+• Log in to Moodle with your Oxford Brookes ID and password.

-• Type or copy and paste the word Ready in the enrolment key box.
+• Type or copy and paste the word ready into the enrolment key box.

 • Click 'Enrol me'.